 Q: Will I get a warning before the city steps in?

 A: Yes, at least if you are the owner of the property.
 A notice of violation will be mailed to the address on record, the same place tax bills are mailed.

 Q: Does this happen each time someone’s grass gets too high?

 A: Once per season.
 The city used to have to send notices out each time grass got too high, as frequently as every two weeks for properties that had been abandoned.
 That was very costly, and the law was changed to require only one notice per season, which runs from about March to November.

-A: The ordinance used to read “to a reasonable height,” but people had different interpretations of what that means.
-It doesn’t mean that there’s one really tall weed, but that much of the yard has reached that height.
+A: The ordinance used to read "to a reasonable height," but people had different interpretations of what that means.
+It doesn’t mean that there’s one really tall weed, but that the majority of the yard has reached that height.